Mac passed away in 1982. Mary, his wife, in 2002.

 from all the things that they had saved all those years.
 Most of the

-pictures have not been seen for almost 70 years.
+pictures have not been seen for over 70 years.
+Be sure and visit the

 Mac flew a P-51 "Mustang" fighter plane during WWII.
 He was a